SKIP TO MAIN CONTENT

 Although UT Dallas is not located along a coastline, preserving life below water is still an essential driver of sustainability and environmental preservation on campus.
 In our research and academics, we strive to drive innovation and inform students of the issues facing our waters.
 Through sustainable management of water highlighted through SDG 6 [Sustainable Development Goal 6] UTD is purposeful and responsible in our consumption of water.
 We also have our very own local watershed to protect on campus.

 Cottonwood Creek runs through the UT Dallas campus.
 The West Fork of Cottonwood Creek runs along the west side of campus, through University Village.
 It ultimately joins other waterways at White Rock Lake, part of the Trinity River watershed.
-As community members, we strive to protect local wildlife that is part of the Trinity River watershed.
+As community members, we strive to protect local wildlife that is part of the Trinity River watershed which ultimately flows into Galveston Bay, the Gulf of Mexico, and the Atlantic Ocean.

 Highlights